Engaging children in literature through film

 Alice’s Adventures in Wonderland, commonly known as Alice in Wonderland was first printed in 1865, which has been popularised by the numerous stage, film and television adaptations of the story produced over the years.

-Charles Dickens’ classic 1861 novel ‘Great Expectations’ which is studied by some students was adapted into a film in 1946 and 2012.
-But let’s not forget the childhood favourites that book fans love, such as Roald Dahl's The BFG, which was released as a major film in 2016, and of course, Harry Potter, first released as a book in 1997 and now has become an international franchise of films and merchandise.
-And not forgetting this season's major film release, Mary Poppins Returns, an updated version of the film based on the book by PJ Travers.
+Charles Dickens’ classic 1861 novel ‘Great Expectations', studied by some students was adapted into a film in 1946 and 2012.
+The childhood favourites that book fans love, such as Roald Dahl's The BFG, which was released as a major film in 2016, and of course, Harry Potter, first released as a book in 1997 and now has become an international franchise of films and merchandise.
+And not forgetting, Disney's Mary Poppins (1964) and Mary Poppins Returns, the updated version of the film based on the book by PJ Travers.

 No doubt, the visual wonders of these blockbuster hits and West End shows engage children, evoke emotions towards characters, capture their imagination and engross them in the storyline.
 Watching a film adaptation of a book your child has already read can be very fruitful for further engaging them in the story and developing their analytical thinking skills.